-Update February 2020: How can you stay warm in the chilly winter?
-Curl up with your keyboard and hack in front of a warm fire!
-If you are interested in what you read below, please apply and we’ll get you started on the process.
+Update April 2020: If you are interested in what you read below, please apply and we’ll get you started on the process.
 The process starts with a technical puzzle that should take around an hour and will give you an idea of exactly what we mean by software deconstruction.
 Got questions?
 You’ll get a short intro call right after the puzzle.
 This is the best place to raise any questions you might have.
-We have a special interest for candidates in the NYC region but if you can hack lets talk.
-We are anticipating a mid-2020 hire but if you are a great candidate and have a different schedule we can talk about that right up front.
+Carve just hired someone and we are anticipating a late-summer, early-fall 2020 opportunity for the next great candidate.
+If you are a great candidate and have a different schedule we can talk about that right up front.
 Thanks …the Carve team.

 This job is only listed on Stack Overflow: https://stackoverflow.com/jobs/268907/software-deconstruction-engineer-aka-infosec-carve-systems

 - Information security consulting: assessing the security of software and hardware systems.

 - Understanding how systems are built and learning how to break them.

 - Working with our experienced team on short-to-medium term engagements.

 Every two to three weeks you’ll get a new project to work on.
 A typical project will involve:

 - Recon: Digging into the functionality, design, and implementation of the software system or device.